Nexusoft/LLL-TAO/contrib/STYLEGUIDE.md

 There are certain types that cause more problems than they solve.
 Following is a list of types to be warned of using.

-* Avoid floating points in objects when possible to avoid floating point precision errors that can occur on certain hardware.
-One can easily convert from an integer into float by setting the significant figures. ex. unsigned int n = 1000000; printf("%f", n / 1000000.0);
+* Avoid floating points in objects and ALL consensus critical code.
+Always use cv::softfloat or cv::softdouble when floating points are required.

 ## Security Precautions